xor-function/gps2hotspot/README.md

 To prevent dhclient from hanging up too long use a dhclient.conf file that specifies a timeout limt.

-for more details information use manfor more details information use man
+for more details information use man
 ```
 pi@raspberry:~$ man man dhclient.conf
 ```